Newfoundland (Island) Towns, Villages & Hamlets.

 - Massey Drive: I snowshoed to Breeches Pond in January of 2013.
 I climbed to Duncan's Rock in November of 2013.
 I've also been to Tippings Pond about 15 times.

 - Corner Brook: I tried to shake the winter funk by walking around and posting pictures - including one of The Majestic Theatre - in January of 2009.
 I walked around Corner Brook documenting snow levels in March of 2009.
 I checked out the popular cave system in June of 2009.
 I mused about the lovely pedestrian tunnels in September of 2009.
 In October of 2010, I included photographs of West Street & the Glynmill Inn.
 In November of 2010 I photographed the Humber Road United Church Cemetery and the oil dock halfway to Curling.
 Later in November of 2010, I took a tour inside the paper mill.
 In April of 2011 I wrote about why the winter in Corner Brook isn't for me.
 In April of 2012 I included a picture of the amazing wood ramps in Corner Brook.
 In March of 2013 I snowshoed up Third Pond Hill over by the water supply road.
 In December of 2013 I photographed the exterior of St. John the Evangelist Anglican.
 In June of 2014 I photographed the exterior of the vacant Seven Seas Restaurant at night.
+Over the winter of 2014-15, I documented shovelling over 18 feet of snow off of the skatepark.

 - Route 450: South Shore Highway